okta/odyssey/packages/docs/components/toast.md

 <Description>

-Caution Toasts should be used to inform users of tasks or processes that may require their attention.
+Use Caution Toasts to inform users of tasks or processes that may need their attention.

-When using a Caution Toast, be sure the user does not require more context or guidance than you can comfortable give.
+When using the Caution variant, ensure the user does not need more context than you can give in the space available.

 <button class="ods-button is-ods-button-secondary" v-on:click="addToast('caution')">See it live</button>